Romanitho/Winget-AutoUpdate/README.md

 Specify the update frequency: Daily (Default), BiDaily, Weekly, BiWeekly, Monthly or Never.
 Can be set to 'Never' in combination with '-UpdatesAtLogon' for instance.

 **-UpdatesAtTime**<br>
 Specify the time of the update interval execution time.
 Default 6AM.
-(From version 1.15.0).

 **-RunOnMetered**<br>
 Force WAU to run on metered connections.
 May add cellular data costs on shared connexion from smartphone for example.